🚨 A Shift That’s Easy to Miss Until It Isn’t

 🧭 What’s Driving the Shift

-This ultimately comes down to affordability and flexibility.
+This ultimately comes down to affordability and flexibility, with immigration playing a supporting role in how the trend shows up.

 Housing costs have risen faster than incomes in many neighborhoods.
 Homeownership feels further out of reach for many households.
 Remote work has also made it easier for people to live farther from where they work.